Jezzamonn/fourier/content.md

 <canvas id="wave-samples" class="sketch" width=500 height=500></canvas>

 What we can do instead is represent it as a bunch of sine waves.
-Then, if we can compress the sound by ignoring the smaller frequencies.
-Our end result won't be the same, but it'll sounds pretty similar to a person.
+Then we can compress the sound by ignoring the smaller frequencies.
+Our end result won't be the same, but it'll sound pretty similar to a person.

 <canvas id="wave-frequencies" class="sketch" width=500 height=500></canvas>